ibm-cloud-docs/vpc/snapshots_vpc_restore.md

 After the instance is created, you can click on the instance name to see the instance details.
 The boot volume you restored from a snapshot is listed under **Storage volumes**.
 The camera icon indicates the volume was created from a snapshot.

-### Create a volume from a snapshot from an existing virtual server instance using the UI
+### Create a data volume from a snapshot for an existing virtual server instance using the UI
 {: #snapshots-vpc-create-from-vol-ui}

-You can also create a snapshot from the list of virtual server instances.
+You can also create a data volume from a snapshot for an existing instance.
+Choose from the list of virtual server instances.

 1. In the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/vpc-ext), go to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > VPC Infrastructure > Compute > Virtual server instances**.